RWS/studio-api-docs/apiconcepts/integration/adding_custom_wizard_steps.md

 * Determine or define a place in your code to launch the wizard (with custom steps) from; for example, from an [Action](../../api/integration/Sdl.Desktop.IntegrationApi.AbstractAction.yml)'s `Execute` method.
 * Determine the appropriate event (e.g. [OpenProjectPackageEvent](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Events.OpenProjectPackageEvent.yml)) to be raised, that corresponds to the wizard you want to open.
-* Set up a `List` of [StudioWizardPage](../../api/integration/Sdl.Desktop.IntegrationApi.Wizard.StudioWizardPage.yml) instances indicating the custom pages to be inserted
+* Set up a `List` of [StudioWizardPage](../../api/integration/Sdl.Desktop.IntegrationApi.Wizard.StudioWizardPage.yml) instances, which represent the custom pages you want to insert in the wizard
 * Create the event, passing in `firstPages` list as an argument.
 * Use the event aggregator to raise the event.
 This will launch the wizard.